 The Committee places high value on academic excellence, and will not be easily convinced to change the evaluation decision.
 In many cases, time away will permit you to deal with personal issues, enabling you to achieve long-term success.
 Your appeal should address how the issues that hindered your success have been addressed in a way that will prevent a recurrence.
 A simple note from a physician stating that you were ill on a certain date or dates but are now feeling better will not convince the Committee.

 Appeal decisions will come after registration opens

-The Committee will review appeals starting in early July, and decisions will not be made until after the initial registration for the next winter session.
+The Committee will review appeals starting in mid-July, and decisions will not be made until after the initial registration for the next winter session.
 This means it will be challenging, but not impossible, for you to plan your course selection should an appeal be successful.
 Please take that into consideration when deciding whether or not to appeal.

 How to submit your appeal

 The requirements for admission into a Faculty other than Science at UBC Vancouver may differ from those above.
-If your academic interests change, consult your Enrolment Services Professional as well as the appropriate Advising Office before applying.
+If your academic interests change, consult your Enrolment Services Advisor as well as the appropriate Advising Office before applying.